tomdeforest/tomdeforest.github.io/_posts/2014-07-17-paul-mayne.md

 {% include intro-ux-heroes.html %}

 <div class="body body-2">
 	<p>Day One is the creation of Paul Mayne.
 Paul launched Day One into the world in March 2011.
 Since launch, it has enjoyed a great deal of <a href="http://dayoneapp.com/2011/12/best-of-mac-app-store-2011/" title="Best of Mac App Store 2011 | Day One">success</a> and <a href="http://dayoneapp.com/2012/12/app-of-the-year/" title="App of the Year! | Day One">visibility</a>.
-Mostly recently, Day One was awarded the coveted <a href="https://developer.apple.com/design/awards/2014/Day-One/">Apple Design Award</a>.
+Most recently, Day One was awarded the coveted <a href="https://developer.apple.com/design/awards/2014/Day-One/">Apple Design Award</a>.
 What started as a pet project built on a dream turned into a 7 person team that makes one of the best apps in the Mac and iOS app stores.
 Here is what Paul does to make me love Day One:</p>

 	<p><strong>1.
 Start simple</strong></p>
 	<p>The first version of Day One was missing some basic things.
 Although the app was meant to hold private thoughts, it didn&apos;t have app-level password protection.
 Neither did it allow adding images to journal entries. </p>